Madrid1

 Our office administers several awards, including the Global Access Fund (based on a funding-first model where students apply prior to committing to a global learning program) and the Global Learning Award (students apply after being accepted to a global learning program; the amount varies year-to-year as the money is split among chosen recipients).
 Students may only receive these awards once.
 Please see the funding page, linked below, for more information.

 The Julio Peris Scholarship is a generous award of up to $1350, granted to two outstanding full-time students, who have been accepted by us for an exchange or group study to Spain.
-For details, deadline and application forms, please visit the link above.
+This is a nominated award - students do not have to apply.

 3. Student Tips